HDR-Research/HDR-TM/README.md

-# 🌈 HDR Tone Mapping: From Acquisition to Evaluation
+# 🌈 HDR Tone Mapping: From Data Acquisition to Visual Quality Evaluation

 Survey resources, MATLAB experiment results, and a reference Python implementation for: